Skip to main content

 await User.where({ email: ops.ilike('%burpcollaborator%') }).destroy()

-To learn how to delete records, see our destroying guide.
+To learn how to delete records, see the destroying guide.

 Associations